-Get a quick and easy overview of your portfolio's performance and receive an automatic alert when a stockprice falls.
+Get a quick and easy overview of your portfolio's performance including realized profits + receive alerts when prices drops.

 Top 10 winner and loser stocks.

 See how your entire portfolio or a subset of the portfolio has performed in a selected period.

 Follow one or more portfolios and maintain an overview across the portfolio.